 Ultimately, it’s okay to pivot and change your investment strategy.
 Don’t feel like you are painted into a corner.
 Don’t feel like you are fixed, wedded to one particular concept or strategy such as the one you started out by doing.

-Even if you really love doing things a particular way, and it’s right for you at a particular point in time, don’t worry if things change.
+Even if you really love doing things in a particular way, and it’s right for you at a particular point in time, don’t worry if things change.
 If things change, your situation, your circumstances don’t worry about changing your strategy as well.

 There are always other opportunities.
 There are a lot of ways to adapt.